Optimizing FiveM Databases: Fixing MySQL Lag with oxmysql Indexing and Slow-Query Logs

 ALTER TABLE owned_vehicles ADD INDEX idx_owner (owner);

-Read the Slow Query Log
+How to Use the MySQL Slow Query Log

 slow_query_log = 1